-Doctoral scholars in the special education program are required to complete, at minimum, one teaching mentorship experience during their program of study.
-A major advisor and/or committee may require additional teaching mentorships based upon academic background.
+Timeline: A major advisor and/or committee may require additional teaching mentorships based on academic background.
 Scholars make requests for teaching mentorship by March 1st for the upcoming summer/fall terms, and October 1st for the spring term by submitting a Teaching Mentorship Request Form to the Special Education PhD Scholar Canvas Page.
 Completion of the Teaching Mentorship Contract with Supervising Faculty Form is required before each semester begins.
 Introductory undergraduate courses may be available for independent teaching.
 For the portfolio assignment, scholars should submit a copy of their Teaching Mentorship agreement and Teaching Observation Forms.